microbiomedata/refscan/README.md

 1. Each source document (i.e. document containing references) has a field named `type`, whose value (a string) is the [class_uri](https://linkml.io/linkml/code/metamodel.html#linkml_runtime.linkml_model.meta.ClassDefinition.class_uri) of the schema class of which the document represents an instance.
 For example, the `type` field of each document in the `study_set` collection has the value `"nmdc:Study"`.

-## Development status

-`refscan` is in early development and its author does not recommend anyone use it for anything without reviewing its code first.

 ## Tips

 `refscan` requires the user to specify the path to a schema in YAML format.
 If you have `curl` installed, you can download a YAML file from GitHub by running the following command (after replacing the `{...}` placeholders and customizing the path):